The boundary between self and world is rooted in the body. It can be located in direct experience—and it can dissolve.

 Waving your hand with eyes closed makes proprioception more noticeable.
 You feel your hand moving from left to right, but also see its movement inwardly.

-Using this baseline sensation, the brain constructs a felt image of the body’s outer boundary, a three-dimensional representation that remains in the background of our awareness.
+Using this baseline input, the brain constructs an image of the body’s boundary, a three-dimensional representation that remains in the background of our awareness.

-What follows traces this representation and its role in our selfhood.
+What follows traces these representations and their role in our selfhood.
 The mechanistic claims are exploratory; the experiential observations can be verified firsthand.

 Representations are subtle and thus easy to overlook.
 We navigate daily life with our eyes open, flooding the brain with visual information that drowns out quieter signals.
 Closing the eyes helps bring these representations into focus.